emanguy/Curse-of-Strahd/Locations/Barovia/Svalich Woods.md

 ### Letter content
 > Hail to thee of might and valor,
 >
 > I, the Burgomaster of Barovia, send you honor -- with despair.
-My adopted daughter, the fair Ireena Kolyana,
+My adopted daughter, the fair Ireena Kolyana, has been these past nights bitten by a vampyr.
+For over four hundred years, this creature has drained the life blood of my people.
+Now, my dear Ireena langu